Dharmo31/Dharmo31/README.md

 - 👋 Hi, I’m @Dharmo31
 - 👀 I’m interested in video, photo editing and web development.
 - 🌱 I’m currently learning full stack webdevelopment course by Angela Yu.
-- 💞️ I’m not yet looking for collaborate.
+- 💞️ I’m not yet looking for collaboration.
 - 📫 How to reach me via gmail.

 <!---